 The Antaresia genus which includes children’s, spotted, stimsons and pygmy pythons are amongst the smallest python species in the world.

-Being mainly a terrestrial snake (ground dwelling), adult children’s pythons require an enclosure with adequate floor space, however they will climb if given the opportunity.
-For one adult children’s python an enclosure of 90 x 45 x 60cm is recommended.
+Being mainly a terrestrial snake (ground dwelling), adult children’s or spotted pythons require an enclosure with adequate floor space, however they will climb if given the opportunity.
+For one adult python, an enclosure of 90 x 45 x 60cm is recommended.
 Hatchling pythons should be kept in a smaller enclosure for their first 10-12 months.

 It is important that the enclosure has sufficient ventilation and a secure, lockable door.
 The enclosure can be furnished to re-create the animals natural environment including the use of a background, artificial plants, rock ornaments and timber branches for climbing and basking.
-An absorbent substrate is also important such as coco fibre, aspen or kitty litter.
+An absorbent substrate is also important such as coco fibre or aspen bedding.